Discover Novel Treatments for Heart Failure

 tests, recommended lifestyle changes, medications, surgical options, and

 How CCM Therapy Works

-During the procedure, the device is implanted under the skin of the upper chest, along with electrical leads that are placed in the heart’s
+Similar in size to a small pacemaker, the CCM Optimizer® device is implanted under the skin of the patient’s upper chest

+Electrical leads are placed in the heart’s right ventricle.

-calibrated and timed electrical pulses to the heart muscle during one-hour
+calibrated electrical pulses to the heart muscle to improve its ability

 - Have you been diagnosed with heart failure by a doctor?

 - Are you taking medications prescribed by your doctor to help improve your

 - Despite taking your medications, do the symptoms of heart failure (breathlessness,

 fatigue, confusion, and swelling in the legs, etc.) prevent you from doing